-☐ Students who have won any Business Plan Competition, Hackathon, Innovation Competition will be directly selected as Student Entrepreneur.
+□ Students who have won any Business Plan Competition, Hackathon, Innovation Competition will be directly selected as Student Entrepreneur.

-- Galgotias University Pre-Incubation Center i.e IIC-GU & Entrepreneurship Development Center will provide assistance to the student entrepreneur in the preparation of business plans including introducing the student entrepreneur to mentors/consultants to help them prepare the plan. - ☐ The Student Startup Team will be given one Business Mentor, One Technology Mentor and will be associated with one of the Center of Excellence (if required).
+- □ Galgotias University Pre-Incubation Center i.e IIC-GU & Entrepreneurship Development Center will provide assistance to the student entrepreneur in the preparation of business plans including introducing the student entrepreneur to mentors/consultants to help them prepare the plan. - □ The Student Startup Team will be given one Business Mentor, One Technology Mentor and will be associated with one of the Center of Excellence (if required).
 Student Start-up will be provided with all infrastructure facilities(only if vacant and available) to start operations without delay.

-❖ Distribution of Grace Marks & Attendance
+Distribution of Grace Marks & Attendance

-- □ Duty Leave/Class Leave: Leave will be given to the student Startup Team who have taken prior permission from the Head of respective school to attend EACs/Seminars/Workshop/Competitions, in-house training by E-Cell or Incubation Center etc. This shall be applicable to faculty also if they are accompanying the student/student teams as the mentor or guide (only if required to accompany and provided adjusting their teaching load & other work) - ☐ Grace Marks and Attendance: Grace marks (for internal only, not for ETE) and attendance will be provided by the Academic Cell to Student Startup Team who are incubated at GU Incubation Center based on the following broad guidelines.
+- □ Duty Leave/Class Leave: Leave will be given to the student Startup Team who have taken prior permission from the Head of respective school to attend EACs/ Seminars/ Workshop/ Competitions, in-house training by E-Cell or Incubation Center etc. This shall be applicable to faculty also if they are accompanying the student/ student teams as the mentor or guide (only if required to accompany and provided adjusting their teaching load & other work) - □ Grace Marks and Attendance: Grace marks (for internal only, not for ETE) and attendance will be provided by the Academic Cell to Student Startup Team who are incubated at GU Incubation Center based on the following broad guidelines.
 Accordingly, a student entrepreneur (or group) will be rated at different stages: (Though this needs to have approval from respective dean and academic cell)

-SN Stages ges Grace Marks Marks (Max full internal marks in each subject) 1 Ideation Stage 1% 5% 2 Teaming & Company formation 1% 5% 3A Prototype (Working model) for technology based firms 50% 20% Or 3B Business Services of Service based firms 100% 40%
+SN Stages Grace Marks Attendance (Max.
+40%) Marks (Max full internal marks in each subject) 1 Ideation Stage 1% 5% 2 Teaming & Company formation 1% 5% 3A Prototype (Working model) for technology based firms 50% 20% Or 3B Business Services of Service based firms 100% 40% hackathons etc. to gain maximum exposure.

-^{}Student must have incorporated as company and formally admitted as incubatee at GU Incubation Center

-- ❖ Students shall not be allowed to avail relaxation and skip any of the examinations fixed by the university. - ❖ Students should be encouraged to participate in nationally reputed idea competitions / business plan competitions /entrepreneurship seminars/national-international hackathons etc. to gain maximum exposure.
 Duty leave may be given for this purpose.
+Students who win prizes at university / state / national level idea competitions / business plan contests may also be given up to 2% grace marks in the semester in which prize was awarded

+\Student must have incorporated as company and formally admitted as incubatee at GU Incubation Center

+- Students shall not be allowed to avail relaxation and skip any of the examinations fixed by the university. - Students should be encouraged to participate in nationally reputed idea competitions / business plan competitions / entrepreneurship seminars / national-international